 Online and In-Person Services

-Most of our clinics are offering in-person appointments, whilst also retaining the option for clients to access services via telephone or video appointments.
-Thank you in advance for your understanding that, at the current time, in-person services may be more limited and that location/clinician availability will be influenced by a number of different factors.
+During the current national lockdown, our clinics are offering on-line and video appointments, whilst also providing in-person services where it is not practically possible for clients to access the work they require online.
+Thank you in advance for your understanding that, at the current time, in-person services is more limited and that location/clinician availability will be influenced by a number of different factors.
 If you are accessing services via video calling, please read this guidance: Click here for Purple House Guidance on Video Calling

 The following protocol will be in place for attendance at clinic.
 If you are unable/unwilling to agree to adhere to the following protocol, please let us know and we will discuss this with you.
 Otherwise, it will be assumed that you consent and agree to follow the protocol.
 If the client is your child, it will be assumed that you agree to support your child to follow the protocol also.